Skip to main content

 1. That they are linked to the economic activity carried out.
 That is, they are specific to the activity.

-2. That they are suitably justified.
+2. That they are adequately justified.